NaturalHistoryMuseum/predicts_www/content/pages/team.md

     team; investigating the effect on biodiversity of land-use change at a continent level – with particular focus on the transition of primary forest and secondary forest to plantation forests.
-For her PhD, Helen is continuing to expand upon her Master's project, as well as investigating the effect of habitat fragmentation on biodiversity.
+For her PhD, Helen continued to expand upon her Master's project, as well as investigate the effect of habitat fragmentation on biodiversity.
+Helen is now a postdoctoral researcher at the Idiv in Leipzig, Germany.
   </p>

   <p>Helen's PhD has been funded by a Hans Rausing Scholarship.</p>